We are a veteran family-owned, vet and family-friendly, membership/invitation-only private firearms range located just south of Johnson City, Texas.

 Please...pick up after yourselves, and after your guests.

-Paper targets only.
+Paper or cardboard targets only.
 We provide corrugated plastic (coreplast) backers for use in our target frames.
-Shooters provide their own paper targets.
+Shooters provide their own paper or cardboard targets.

 Targets must be taped to the coreplast backers, and we suggest using blue painter's tape, as it holds well, and can be easily removed when you return your coreplast to the range tower.
 If you use stick-on targets (for example, reactive 'splash' targets) please be sure to remove them from the coreplast.
 As with most range rules, folks who ignore them can ruin everyone else's privileges.

 PLEASE REMOVE SHOT-UP TARGEPlease remove shot targets and tape so the coreplast is clean for the next shooter - take shot targets, tape, cartridge boxes, etc. home with you!

 We strongly suggest you put together a range bag, which might include - but is not limited to:

 1) eye protection for all shooters, and hearing protection, which is required for each person on range, whether shooting or not;